 - Educate on issues about drug abuse

 Schools should not shun away from the issues of drug abuse.
-Students should at all cost be educated about effect of drug abuse.
-In addition they schools administrator shoud investigate the source of these drugs and where need be, involve the local police.
+Students should at all costs be educated about the effects of drug abuse.
+In addition, the schools’ administrators should investigate the source of these drugs and where need be, involve the local police.

 - Proper planning and preparation of exams

-Management style vary and with continous training of schools administrators they will gain the right skills to manage their schools.
+Management styles vary and with continuous training of schools administrators, they will gain the right skills to manage their schools.